Red Rooster: Modern era (2003–)

 In 2002, Red Rooster was purchased by Western Australian company Australian Fast Foods, which owned the competing Chicken Treat fast food chain.
 In 2007, both chains were sold for $180 million to a consortium formed by the management and Quadrant Private Equity.

 In 2009, the Red Rooster chain in New Zealand closed its stores.
 The first New Zealand outlet, in Takanini, had opened in December 2004.

 In 2010, Red Rooster changed company-owned stores to franchises.
 In 2011, Quadrant Private Equity sold parent company Quick Service Restaurant Holdings (later renamed Craveable Brands) to Archer Capital.

 At some point prior to 2012, Red Rooster dropped its "famous Hawaiian Pack" from its menu.
 That year, the company reinstated the Hawaiian Pack, and also its Chicken Cheese and Bacon Burger, after running a social media campaign inviting customers to vote for their favourites.
 Two years later, in 2014, Red Rooster conducted a second phase of the campaign, during which customers were asked to vote between the two meals with the winner to stay on the menu permanently.
 By early 2018, the Classic Tropicana, which had a second pineapple fritter instead of the banana fritter, had replaced the Hawaiian Pack.
 As of 2025, the Classic Tropicana, in turn, had been replaced by the Trop Box, also with pineapple but no banana.

 In 2019, ownership switched to PAG Asia Capital, a private equity group based in Hong Kong, who bought Craveable Brands for about $500 million.
 In Queensland later that year, seven Red Rooster stores on the Sunshine Coast closed when the franchisee went into voluntary administration.

-The demographer Bernard Salt has noted that Red Rooster restaurants in Sydney are almost all in Greater Western Sydney, with the 'Red Rooster Line' dividing the city between the richer east and north, and the poorer west and south.
+The demographer Bernard Salt has echoed an observation that Red Rooster restaurants in Sydney are almost all in Greater Western Sydney, with the 'Red Rooster Line' dividing the city between the richer east and north, and the poorer west and south.